lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

-1. Use the Inference Engine API InferenceEngine::CNNNetReader object to load the model IR files.
+1. The Inference Engine API InferenceEngine::CNNNetReader object is used to load the model IR files.
 This comes from the XML file that is specified on the command line using the "-m_hp" parameter.

 ```cpp
         slog::info << "Loading network files for Head Pose detection " << slog::endl;